Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and momentum mapping: Introduction

 Nonetheless, many studies have revealed that models with a Coulomb-free continuum do not suffice to describe the wealth of holographic structures or explain how they form.
 For instance, the fan-shaped fringes require the interference of orbits which reach the detector directly with orbits which are lightly deflected by the long potential tail \cite{Lai2017,Maxwell2017}.
 Similarly, the spider results from the quantum interference of two types of field-dressed Kepler hyperbolae, which have no SFA counterpart \cite{Maxwell2017}.
 The hyperbolae interfere with orbits that go around the core, leading to the spiral \cite{maxwell_carpet_2020}.
 All this shows that the interplay between the external laser field and the binding potential is essential for modeling photoelectron holography accurately and interpreting the observed patterns using orbit-based methods.
 For a systematic study of the differences introduced by the Coulomb potential in the ionization times, see Ref.~\cite{Shvetsov-Shilovski2018}.
 In other words, one must consider a Coulomb-distorted continuum even for relatively simple, one-electron systems.

-For that reason, since the past decade, there has been an upsurge in approaches beyond the SFA, which are orbit-based, and yet retain quantum interference and tunneling (for a detailed account, see our review article \cite{Faria2020}).
+For that reason, since the past decade, there has been an upsurge in approaches beyond the SFA, which are orbit-based, and yet retain quantum interference and tunneling.
 Among them, there are the trajectory-based Coulomb SFA (TC-SFA) \cite{Yan2010}, the Quantum Trajectory Monte Carlo (QTMC) \cite{Li2014,Geng2014,Li2014c,richter2015streaking,Xie2016,Li2016PRA,Liu2016}, the Semiclassical Two-Step Model (SCTM) \cite{Lein2016,shvetsov2021semiclassical}, and the Coulomb Quantum-Orbit Strong Field Approximation (CQSFA) \cite{Lai2017,Maxwell2017,Maxwell2017a,Maxwell2018,Shilovski2018,Maxwell2018b}.
 Recently, there have also been efforts to retrieve this information directly from experiments \cite{Werby2022}, or \textit{ab-initio} computations \cite{Tulsky2020} using filtering techniques.
+For a detailed account {of these approaches and a critical assessment of their advantages and shortcomings see Sec.~3 in our review article \cite{Faria2020}}.
 Thereby, path-integral methods are very powerful, as they account for the laser field and the binding potential on the same footing.
-Most path-integral methods launch a huge ensemble of classical trajectories, propagating them in the continuum to find their final momentum and bin them to evaluate the transition amplitude.
-Although this procedure renders the methods applicable to a wide range of field shapes and potentials, they may require a large number of orbits, typically $10^8$-$10^9$, for the PMDs to converge.
+Most path-integral methods launch a huge ensemble of classical trajectories, propagating them in the continuum to find their final momentum and bin them {according to their final momentum} to evaluate the transition amplitude. {This type of implementation characterizes a ``forward approach". } Although this procedure renders the methods applicable to a wide range of field shapes and potentials, they may require a large number of orbits, typically $10^8$-$10^9$, for the PMDs to converge.
 Furthermore, in a forward approach, it may be difficult to identify specific types of interfering trajectories.